Introduction

 In recent years, the rising proliferation of drone technology and the increasing vulnerability of satellites have become significant concerns for national security.
 As traditional defense mechanisms struggle to keep up with these emerging threats, Directed Energy Weapons (DEWs) offer a promising solution.
 In this article, we explore the potential of Electromagnetic and High Power Microwave DEWs (HPM DEWs) in countering the challenges posed by drone swarms and satellite threats.

-The Rise of Drone Swarms:
+The Rise of threat of Drones and Drone Swarms

 RF Directed Energy Weapons, either narrowband high-power microwave (HPM) or ultra wideband (UWB) uses high intensity concentrated electromagnetic radiation (CW, Pulsed or Impulsive high voltage) to irradiate the target at a distance that gets coupled into its electronic equipments and disrupts its components, circuitry, and switches.
 Unlike Laser DEW, HPM DEW is in fact ‘SMART’ as it sneaks in and affects the target system through its most vulnerable points.